Diogo-Ferreira/opentheater/backend/README.md

-# OpenTheater NodeJS backend
+# OpenTheater Express.js backend

-To install dependencies, run `npm install` in this directory
+* To install dependencies, run `npm install` in this directory

+* Start a bittorrent tracker who supports websockets and change it in the annouce list, you can also use ours : opentheater.infinit8.io:8998

+* Install mongodb

-To launch the app, run `node app.js`
+* Run `node app.js`

-don't forget to install mongodb !